How to choose between a matt or a gloss finish for your kitchen cabinet doors

 You would be amazed at how much the right kitchen cabinet finish can change how spacious a kitchen looks and feels.

 If you have a small kitchen, the best option would be some gloss kitchen cabinets.
-Again, using some creatively placed lighting will utilise the shine of the cabinets to make your kitchen seem bigger than it is.
+Again, using some creatively placed lighting will utilise the cabinets' shine to make your kitchen seem bigger than it is.

 Hopefully, this guide has helped you think about the different factors you need to consider when picking your perfect kitchen cabinet doors.
 As you may have noticed, even for this one feature of your kitchen, there is a lot to think about!

-Alternatively, contact a member of our team today for some free advice on how to design your kitchen.
+Alternatively, contact a team member today for some free advice on designing your kitchen.